daw1012345/liblzma_backdoor_dyn_analysis/README.md

 ## Description

 The purpose of this repo is to simplify the dynamic analysis of the liblzma backdoor.
 It imitates the environment that the backdoor is expecting during compilation and linking.
+The backdoor successfully executes (GOT entry for _cpuid gets overwritten and stage 1 runs).
+However, ssh-specific stubs are missing, meaning that the backdoor will fail to hook SSH functions.

 ## Instructions
 1. Download the backdoor file and extract it.
 It can be found [here](https://www.openwall.com/lists/oss-security/2024/03/29/4/2) (`$ wget https://www.openwall.com/lists/oss-security/2024/03/29/4/2 -O backdoor.gz && gzip -d backdoor.o.gz`)